angal/arcadia/README.md

 ## How to install
  * `exec on command line "gem install arcadia"`

-NOTE: on some linux distributions like archlinux the default Tcl/Tk runtime at this time is on versions >= 8.6 on the other hand ruby-tk supports fully only versions <= 8.5.x.y so to make arcadia working a choice can be install ActiveTcl 8.5 and use ruby via rvm.

 ## How to run
  * `exec on command line "arcadia"`